 How to Treat Hypothyroidism

 If you have the above symptoms or out of range TSH, get a full thyroid panel, and once you determine your levels, you’ll want to address diet & take appropriate supplemental action.
 For a TSH higher than 3.0, you may need thyroid hormone replacement, and there are several different options for this.
 Your practitioner can determine what is best for you.
-I recommend NatureThroid.
+I recommend NatureThroid or WP thyroid.

-- unless you have Hashimoto’s autoimmune thyroiditis, which can be detected via thyroid antibody testing, iodine supplementation is recommended.
+- Unless you have Hashimoto’s autoimmune thyroiditis, which can be detected via thyroid antibody testing, iodine supplementation is recommended.
 Iodine is essential for the formation of thyroid hormones, and deficiency can be the cause of hypothyroidism.
 However, if you have Hashimoto’s, iodine can make your condition worse, which is why it’s critical to consult with a professional.
+Typically balancing selenium and iodine combats this problem.
 Also include iodine rich foods like sea veggies, especially kelp.
 I do not recommend iodized salt, which is chemically processed.
 Use natural sea salt.

-- Stay away from raw cruciferous veggies, which block thyroid hormone production.
+- Stay away from too many raw cruciferous veggies, which block thyroid hormone production.
 Cooking or lightly steaming will deactivate this effect.
-Say goodbye to raw kale salad!
-It’s difficult for the body to digest anyway.
+Don’t add raw kale to your daily morning smoothie.